Road House (1934 film)

 Road House is a 1934 British comedy crime film directed by Maurice Elvey and starring Violet Loraine, Gordon Harker and Aileen Marson.
+It was written by Leslie Arliss and Austin Melford, based on the 1932 play Road House by Walter Hackett.

 Production

-The film is based on the 1932 play Road House by Walter Hackett.
-It was made by British Gaumont at the Lime Grove Studios in Shepherd's Bush, with shooting beginning in July 1934.
-The film's art direction is by Alfred Junge.
-British Gaumont's contract director Alfred Hitchcock was originally reported to be making the film, but instead directed The Man Who Knew Too Much.
+The film was made by British Gaumont at the Lime Grove Studios in Shepherd's Bush, with shooting beginning in July 1934.
+The film's art direction was by Alfred Junge.
+British Gaumont's contract director Alfred Hitchcock was originally reported to be making the film, but instead directed The Man Who Knew Too Much (1934).

 The song "What a Little Moonlight Can Do", written by Harry Woods, is sung in the film by Violet Lorraine.